CSIS-iLab/health-commission/final-report.md

   <li>
     <h3>Systematically confront two urgent technology challenges: the need for new vaccines and therapeutics and the public health communications crisis.<img src="https://res.cloudinary.com/csisideaslab/image/upload/v1574091007/health-commission/RecommendationIcons_Rec7_gkt0dy.jpg" alt="" /></h3>
     <p>There is a race underway to develop new vaccines, therapeutics, and diagnostics in light of the mounting risks of emerging infectious diseases and growing resistance.
 It is essential to plan strategically, with strong private-sector partners, to support targeted investments that will accelerate the development of new technologies for epidemic preparedness and response.
 The U.S. government should invest directly in the Coalition for Epidemic Preparedness Innovations (CEPI) and should expand its efforts to develop a universal flu vaccine and new antibiotics.</p>
+    <p>We also face an unforeseen, historic communications crisis in public health, at home and abroad.
+Fueled by social media, ideology, societal discontent, and the rise of online networks of anti-vaccination activists, there has been a sharp decline in popular trust in science, public health authorities, and industry.
+Congress should press for the U.S. government to expand its efforts to better understand this complex phenomenon, effectively communicate accurate science, restore trust and confidence, and reclaim social media as a force for good in public and global health.</p>
   </li>
 </ol>

-We also face an unforeseen, historic communications crisis in public health, at home and abroad.
-Fueled by social media, ideology, societal discontent, and the rise of online networks of anti-vaccination activists, there has been a sharp decline in popular trust in science, public health authorities, and industry.
-Congress should press for the U.S. government to expand its efforts to better understand this complex phenomenon, effectively communicate accurate science, restore trust and confidence, and reclaim social media as a force for good in public and global health.

 <table class="final-report__table">
   <caption>Summary of Recommended Funding</caption>